jeremiahcarey/tic-tac-toe/README.md

 # tic-tac-toe

-Built as part of The Odin Project, the main purpose of this project, in addition to building the tic-tac-toe game, was to practice using factory functions and module patterns and housing the logic of the game appropriately within those objects.
+Built as part of The Odin Project, the main purpose of this project, in addition to building a basic tic-tac-toe game, was to practice using factory functions and module patterns and housing the logic of the game appropriately within those objects.
+As "extra" credit, two AI players were also built.
+The first simply plays a random open spot.
+The second uses an implementation of the minimax algorithm to pick the best spot, making it unbeatable in a fair game.